John Crawford (musician): Rising star

-After Pleasure Victim's initial success on the independent Enigma label, a bidding war ensued, with Geffen's eventually offering the band and their British expatriate manager, Perry Watts-Russell, the most attractive offer to release the record to a wider audience.
-The disc, recorded on modest equipment at the Casbah recording studio in Fullerton, California for around $3,000, included the controversial hit single Sex (I’m A) as well as Masquerade and The Metro.

-The Guitarist Ric Olsen and keyboardist/guitarist David Diamond joined the others in helping to create the synth-driven sound of early 1980s techno pop.
-The follow-up to Pleasure Victim, titled Love Life, went gold in 1984, thanks in part to the hit single No More Words.
+After the success of Pleasure Victim on the independent Enigma label, a bidding war ensued, with Geffen's label eventually offering the band and their British expatriate manager, Perry Watts-Russell, the opportunity to release the record to a wider audience.
+The disc, recorded at the Casbah recording studio in Fullerton, California for around $3,000, included the controversial hit single Sex (I’m A) as well as Masquerade and The Metro.
+Guitarist Ric Olsen and keyboardist/guitarist David Diamond helped to re-create a synth-driven sound of early 1980s techno pop.
+The follow-up to Pleasure Victim, titled Love Life, went gold in 1984, with a hit single, No More Words.

-Personnel changes continued to plague the band, with only Nunn and Crawford remaining from the Pleasure Victim lineup as they went into their third album, titled Count Three and Pray, released in 1986.

-The commercial centerpiece of Count Three and Pray turned out to be Take My Breath Away, the chart-topping single written by Giorgio Moroder featured in the film Top Gun.

-Count Three and Pray was produced by Bob Ezrin (producer of many rock superstars including Kiss, Pink Floyd, Peter Gabriel, Lou Reed and Alice Cooper) and features guest appearances by a host of others, including Dave Gilmour of Pink Floyd, Ted Nugent, and Elliott Easton of The Cars.
-The majority of the album is characterized by an aggressive, guitar-driven hard rock sound.
+With personnel changes, the band's third album, Count Three and Pray, was released in 1986.
+It was produced by Bob Ezrin (producer of rock superstars including Kiss, Pink Floyd, Peter Gabriel, Lou Reed and Alice Cooper) and featured guest appearances by others, including Dave Gilmour of Pink Floyd, Ted Nugent, and Elliott Easton of The Cars.
+The album's chart-topping single Take My Breath Away, written by Giorgio Moroder, featured in the film Top Gun.

 End of "the Berlin Era"

-Due to artistic differences between Crawford and Nunn, Berlin disbanded once again, and the disillusioned Crawford created the band The Big F. "The Big F was a chance for Rob (Rob Brill, Berlin and Big F drummer) and I to say, look, okay, we saw what that was and we’re going to try actually now to really focus on just making music, and let the rest of the stuff go away," Crawford said during a 2005 telephone interview.
+Crawford and Nunn argued, Berlin again disbanded, and Crawford formed another band, The Big F. He said in an interview in 2005 that they were going to "focus on just making music, and let the rest of the stuff go away."